This accessibility statement applies to the www.rutland.gov.uk website.

 Preparation of this accessibility statement

-This statement was first prepared in January 2023.
+This statement was first prepared in January 2023 and reviewed in August 2024.

 These tests carried out were a combination of automated and manual checks, mainly conducted using the Monsido web accessibility tool.